 - Sesame seeds

-How do you make spring roll bowls with shrimp and ginger garlic-lime sauce? (+ tips)
+How to make spring roll bowls with shrimp and ginger garlic-lime sauce (+ tips)

 These bowls are super easy to make and quick!
 Prepping the veggies is the most time-consuming part, so make sure you do that in advance.

 For the sauce, combine the garlic, ginger, lime juice, oil, coconut aminos, fish sauce, and agave/honey in a small bowl.
 Set aside.